bbauska/TUMx-DWAPNx/README.md

 and start a forced layout simulation of the positions, and we told it for every

 link we want the line of every node.
-What we didn\'t do yet is actually connect those together, meaning we now need to tell d3 actually the position for these links and nodes should be whatever you are calculating over here.
+What we didn&apos;t do yet is actually connect those together, meaning we now need to tell d3 actually the position for these links and nodes should be whatever you are calculating over here.
 And in this case, we actually start looking into events.
-So, what we\'re going to do, and we need to do this down here, because we\'re going to need the nodes and the link, so we need to do it after we define those, we\'re going to go back to our force simulation, which is stored in the force variable. force.on() and on is the JavaScript way of dealing with events.
+So, what we&apos;re going to do, and we need to do this down here, because we&apos;re going to need the nodes and the link, so we need to do it after we define those, we&apos;re going to go back to our force simulation, which is stored in the force variable. force.on() and on is the JavaScript way of dealing with events.
 So, whenever a tick event is fired, I want the following function to be called, and tick is the event that gets called every step of the simulation of this force layout.
-So, whenever it\'s calculating new positions, this function
+So, whenever it&apos;s calculating new positions, this function

 will be called.
-So, what we\'re going to do now, every time d3 calculates
+So, what we&apos;re going to do now, every time d3 calculates

-new position for nodes, we\'re going to start adding attributes to our nodes.
+new position for nodes, we&apos;re going to start adding attributes to our nodes.
 So,

 in this node variable, we still have stored any element with class node